-OFFERING SUMMARY Common stock offered by us 1,000,000 shares Common stock offering by the selling stockholders 5,000,000 shares Total common stock offered 6,000,000 shares Total common stock outstanding after this offering 45,576,417 shares Use of proceeds The proceeds to us from this offering will be approximately \$15.0 million after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the proceeds to us from this offering will be approximately \$16.0 million, based on an assumed offering price of \$17.56 per share, which is the closing price of our common stock as reported on The Nasdaq Global Market on September 2, 2009 and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
 We intend to use the proceeds to us from this offering to pay the fees and expenses of this offering that are payable by us, and for working capital and other general corporate purposes.
 See "Use of Proceeds."
 We will not receive any proceeds from the shares sold by the selling stockholders.

 Risk factors You should carefully read and consider the information set forth under the section titled "Risk Factors" and all other information set forth in or incorporated by reference into this prospectus before deciding to invest in shares of our common stock.

 Nasdaq Global Market symbol LOPE